Berlin, Connecticut: Transportation

 Berlin is bisected by a north-south arterial road, U.S. 5 and an expressway, Connecticut State Route 9.
 Connecticut State Route 372 is a local east-west road serving the town.

 Berlin is located on the New Haven–Springfield Line with daily passenger service to points north and south and to New York City via a connection in New Haven.
 In the Kensington neighborhood on Berlin's west side is Berlin station by the CT Rail's Hartford Line trains and by Amtrak's Hartford Line, Northeast Regional, and Valley Flyer.
+The previous station tragically burned down for an unknown reason, on December 21, 2016.